 EXPLORING THE DIFFERENT TYPES OF ROBOTIC GRIPPERS IN MANUFACTURING

 In today’s fast-paced manufacturing landscape, robots are becoming essential for addressing labor shortages, rising costs, and the demand for efficient production.
 At the core of any robotic automation system, the robotic gripper is recognized as a critical end-of-arm tool (EOAT) that enables precise and versatile tasks to be executed effectively.
+In this article, we will explore the different types of robotic grippers and their key applications in manufacturing.

 1. What is a Robotic Gripper?